 Revision is the key to success.
 It is important to revise whatever you’ve learned.

-Hope this blog will clear all your doubts regarding the difference between IIT JAM and JEST Exam.
-If you still have doubts, you can comment in the comment section given below.
+We hope that this blog will clear all your doubts regarding the IIT JAM and JEST Exams.
+Still, if you have any doubts or queries, you can mention them in the comment section given below.